Optimizing DER Aggregate Flexibility via Network Reconfiguration: Introduction

 Operational reconfiguration is effective in managing distribution systems with high DER penetrations, and its capability to provide economic, reliability, and resilience benefits has been extensively analyzed \cite{dorostkar2016value}.
 However, most existing works on aggregate flexibility assessment assume fixed distribution network topology.
 Since the aggregate flexibility region is constrained not only by DER characteristic but also by network constraints, changes in network topology directly impact the flexibility region and could unlock significant flexibility benefits for energy and grid service provision.
-Without modeling switching capability explicitly, flexibility may be systematically underestimated and under-utilized, especially in rural areas with long and lightly loaded feeders or for highly congested ones in urban settings.
+Without modeling switching capability explicitly, flexibility may be systematically underestimated and under-utilized, especially in rural areas with long and lightly loaded feeders or for highly congested ones in urban settings. {This motivates us to consider network reconfiguration that maximizes the aggregate flexibility region of DERs.
+In the proposed formulation, network topology and aggregate flexibility region are jointly optimized.}

-However, the introduction of binary variables in the radiality constraints complicates the problem since i) the flexibility characterization needs to be adaptive to the variable topology and ii) the resulting problem becomes a mixed-integer optimization problem with significantly higher computational complexity.
+However, the introduction of binary variables {that model the network topologies} complicates the problem since i) the flexibility characterization needs to be adaptive to the variable topology, and ii) the resulting problem becomes a mixed-integer optimization problem with significantly higher computational complexity.
 Due to the technical difficulties, leveraging reconfiguration strategies for aggregate flexibility improvement remains under-explored \cite{li2025aggregate} despite the potential improvement.
 For example, \cite{churkin2023impacts} compares aggregate flexibility by enumerating all candidate topologies.
 However, this approach is not scalable to realistically sized systems and it does not account for intertemporal coupling of DER operations.

-In this paper, we propose a unified and computationally tractable framework to characterize and optimize the aggregate flexibility region by jointly optimizing distribution network topology, modeling intertemporal DER operations, and ensuring robustness against load uncertainties.
-These components are integrated within a single ARO structure so that a rigorous assessment of the joint impact of topology and DER characteristics on the aggregate flexibility can be made.
+{Therefore, in this paper, we propose a unified and computationally tractable framework to perform distribution reconfiguration that optimizes the ellipsoidal aggregate flexibility region, while jointly modeling intertemporal DER operations and ensuring robustness against norm-bounded load uncertainties.
+These components are integrated within a single ARO structure so that a rigorous assessment of the joint impact of topology, DER characteristics, and uncertainties on the aggregate flexibility can be made.} The main contributions of this paper are threefold: